-One of the best parts about living with my parents last year was the cooking.
-My mom, dad and I took turns cooking so there was a home cooked meal nearly every night and I didn’t have to do all of the cooking and cleaning on my own.
-While we were living there my mom whipped up a mean chicken salad and I am sharing her recipe with you.
+One of the best parts about living with my parents last year was eating my parent’s cooking.
+While we were living there my mom whipped up her homemade chicken salad with grapes recipe.
+My mom, dad and I took turns cooking, so there was a home cooked meal nearly every night and lots of recipes I want to share.

 Forgive me now because this is going to be a photo-heavy post.
 I got a new lens and some new photography stuff for Christmas and I have been experimenting with them.
 Hopefully, my efforts will make the food even more drool-worthy.

-Obviously, the chicken salad has chicken in it.
 Start out with cooked boneless, skinless chicken breasts.
 At the beginning of this week I put six big chicken breasts in the slow cooker and have been using them for recipes all week long.
+I have also used rotisserie chicken and poached chicken breasts for this chicken salad and all of them turned out just as good as the other.

-Now before you turn your nose up like my five year old or click onto something else let me say that I do not like raw celery and the thought of grapes in my chicken salad doesn’t sound appealing BUT give it a chance because when all the flavors meld together it really is delicious.
-I didn’t think I was going to like it but when I closed my eyes and tried it I was pleasantly surprised.
-My trick for the celery and grapes are to finely chop them so you get the crunch and the sweetness but in moderation.
+Now before you turn your nose up like my five year old, let me say that I do not like raw celery and the thought of grapes in my chicken salad doesn’t sound appealing BUT give it a chance.
+When all the flavors meld together it really is delicious.
+I didn’t think I was going to like it, but when I tried the salad I was pleasantly surprised.
+My trick for the celery and grapes are to finely chop them so you get the crunch and the sweetness in moderation.

 I think the only way to eat chicken salad is on buttered toast for a quick and easy dinner but it would also be good on crackers, bagels or regular ole’ sandwich bread for a yummy lunch.
 Since my husband is working tonight I packed his up with bread and sent him on his way.